prayag2301/DSMT/README.md

 Performing GridSearch on a neural network helped us to find optimal hyperparamters.
 This proved helped us tackle the overfitting problem associated with using less features for an Artificial Neural Network. we then fitted an ANN with dropout layers, learning rate and epochs as hyperparamters suggested from GridSearchCV

 #### 3. Final Model architecture
-By performing GridSearch CV, we found that the most optimal model architecture and hyperparameters where 4 hidden layers with the specs below:
+By performing GridSearch CV, we found that the most optimal model architecture and hyperparameters where 5 hidden layers with the specs below:

-- Input layer perceptrons:[6]
+- Input layer perceptrons:[30:80]
-- Hidden layer 1 perceptrons:[64]
+- Hidden layer 1 perceptrons:[80:160]
+- Hidden layer 2 perceptrons:[160:180]
-- Hidden layer 1 perceptrons:[128]
+- Hidden layer 3 perceptrons:[180:110]
-- Hidden layer 1 perceptrons:[64]
+- Hidden layer 4 perceptrons:[110:64]
-- Hidden layer 1 perceptrons:[32]
+- Hidden layer 5 perceptrons:[64:32]
-- Output layer perceptrons:[1]
+- Output layer perceptrons:[32:1]

 For the Hyperparameters/Metaparameters GridSearch CV suggested the following:
 - Loss function: MSELoss[]
 - Optimizer: Adam.Optim
-- Learning rate: 0,0005
+- Learning rate: 0,001
 - epochs: 2000

-This resulted in a final test_loss of 16 and a RMSE of 3
+This resulted in the final model are
+- test_loss: 5,7421
+- RMSE: 2.3957
+- MAE: 1.8848
+- R2: 0.8459

 Below you'll find a example image of such a model:
 ![Neural+networks](https://github.com/user-attachments/assets/6d7d9480-f152-4b48-8f38-b5d8b6ebc178)